-The largest fundraiser of the VIA is the Bucks County Designer House & Gardens held each year in May.
+The largest VIA fundraiser is the annual Bucks County Designer House & Gardens held each year in May.
 Designers and landscapers transform a local property to a splendidly decorated house and gardens.
-Funds are raised through admission tickets to tour the house, the Empty House Party and the Preview Gala.
+The event is attended by thousands throughout the region.

 Finance Committee, Chair – Kathy Krick

 The Finance Committee, which includes the treasurers of the VIA, Designer House, James-Lorah Memorial House, and Welfare committees, is responsible for supervising the fiscal affairs of the organization, including making financial reports to the Board each month.
 They are charged with reviewing and establishing controls for revenues and expenditures and overseeing the VIA’s investments.
 This committee also prepares the annual budget, which is presented to the Board of Directors at the April meeting and to the general membership to be voted on at the May meeting.

 A Poinsettia Sale at the Holidays, a Holiday Cookie Sale, restaurant events and other special events and a small 50/50 raffle at membership meetings are just a few of the ways the Fundraising Committee raises money for the VIA.
 A BIG 50-50 is conducted with drawings each May and June.
 Winners of each of the drawings may receive up to $2,000!
 Tickets for this and other events are often available in the hospital Gift Shop and at general membership meetings.